PoisotLab/ms_svd_networks/manuscript.md

 *Potential title ideas*

-* Using SVD and entropy provides a robust measure of the complexity of ecological networks (this does not refer to stability/resilience though)
+* Using SVD and entropy provides a robust measure of the complexity of ecological networks (*this does not refer to stability/resilience though*)
 * Understanding the complexity and stability of ecological networks using SVD and information theory (*simple but not informative*)
 * Entropy and information theory as an approach to understanding the complexity and stability of ecological networks (*better but maybe still a bit 'vague'...*)
 * Entropy and information theory provides an informative approach to understanding the complexity of ecological networks, but not stability (*maybe a bit more directive/results-y BUT does it play it down?*)
+* The complexity of ecological networks are more than the sum of their parts: Using entropy and information theory

 # Introduction